Building a Frontend for Calyx

 For each Decl

-node, we need to determine if we're instantiating a memory or a register, and then translate that to a corresponding Calyx declaration and place that inside the cells
+node, we need to determine if we're instantiating a memory or a register, translate the node into a corresponding Calyx declaration, and place the declaration inside the cells

 section of our generated program.